davesmith4398/best_practice_membranes/README.md

 # IV.
 Properties to check (are you simulating what you want?)

-“Fluid” (liquid crystalline) lipid membranes are normally modeled as liquid-like laterally (no in-plane shear modulus), and solid-like transversally.
+“Fluid” (liquid crystalline) lipid membranes are normally modeled as liquid-like laterally (no in-plane shear modulus), and solid-like transversely.
 Because of this, important properties include in-plane elasticity/dynamics and out-of-plane elasticity.
 These properties include:

  - Lateral density profile/membrane thickness:
     - Various regional models have been proposed to characterize the membrane based on its component and overall densities.
         - Atomic densities: typical local density hierarchy is explained by a four-region model: region 2 ("interface") > region 3 ("soft polymer") > region 1 ("perturbed water") > region 4 ("decane") (Tieleman, Marrink, and Berendsen.
 Biochimica et Biophysica Acta, 1997.)
         - Electron densities: generally the same trends as above (e.g. Klauda et al. J. Phys.
 Chem.
 B, 2010.)
     - Be careful with programs like g_density in GROMACS, which appear tabulate density averages based on absolute positions and not relative ones.
 Relative positions (via e.g. aligning statistics by membrane center) can be valuable when there are even minor fluctuations.
-In the case of lipid membranes, failure to correct for this can result in smearing of the density profile; one possible outcome is that region 4 (local lipid density drop in center) is not actually captured.
+In the case of lipid membranes, failure to correct for this can result in smearing of the density profile; one possible outcome is that region 4 (local lipid density drop in center) is not properly captured when it should exist for a given model.
+For larger membranes with significant undulations, the order parameter for the density profile (i.e. the relative z-coordinate location) must be replaced with a more appropriate one that reflects the depth into the fluctuating interface.
     - Must compute scattering profiles and compare to experiment, NOT compare density profile to the “experimental ones”
         - Reasons?
         - SAXS/SANS comparisons: http://pubs.acs.org/doi/pdf/10.1021/jp401718k